Along the life journey of LGBT individuals, there are oftentimes one or several events that negatively impact this specific community.

 Those with traumatic histories are more likely to suffer from chronic health conditions.
 For example, take post-traumatic stress disorder (PTSD) and physical health.

-Many LGBTQ youth and adults have PTSD due to childhood or past traumatic occurrences.
+Many LGBTQ youth and LGBTQ survivors have a mental illness such as PTSD due to childhood or past traumatic occurrences.
 This manifests itself in symptoms including diabetes, digestive issues, paralysis, and hormonal imbalance.
 It also increases the risk of cardiovascular disease.

 In addition to illness, trauma also manifests itself in the form of unhealthy practices.
-LGBTQ folks are more likely to take on detrimental habits like smoking, excessive drinking, and binge eating.
+LGBTQ folks are more likely to take on detrimental habits like smoking, excessive drinking, binge eating, or be diagnosed with a substance use disorder.

 This, combined with a lack of exercise, can lead to high blood pressure and a compromised immune system.